 The properties of hierarchy (1) will be studied in more detail in Section 4.
-We introduce a refinement of the hierarchy; however, it will not be used further in the present paper.
 We clarify the connection between properties in the hierarchy and properties of posets.
 Finally we reveal the strong properties of ball spaces that are closed under various types of nonempty intersections of balls.